-My major blog places emphasis on action – getting something done.
+My web site places emphasis on action – getting something done.

 So here’s a bit of heresy against myself.
 Action is not always enough or appropriate to the moment!

 Doing is not always a respectable word in therapy as action does not always ‘bring home the bacon’.
-Action can be be a substitute for ‘real’ change in some situations – a handy disguise.
+Action can be be a substitute for ‘real’ change in some situations – a handy disguise – a diversion.
 We can pretend to be changing.
 Do you notice when you run around like the proverbial ‘headless chicken’, getting no-where very fast?

 Ever heard of the French expression: “plus ça change, plus c’est la même chose“.
 Roughly: the more it changes, the more it’s the same thing.